 - Construction of non-load-bearing walls, garden walls, and partition walls can be done.

-Properties of a Header Bond
+Properties of Header Bonds

 Visible Short Heads